Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

 #### First time User Goals:

 * As a First Time User, I want to easily understand the purpose of the site.
-    * The imagery and navigation bar on the home page clearly indicte that this site is a clothes shopping site.
+    * The imagery and navigation bar on the home page clearly indicate that this site is a clothes shopping site.
     * The call to action button on the hero carousel leads the user towards the shop page to view the products on offer.

 * As a First Time User, I want to be able to easily navigate the site.
-    * No matter what page of the site the user lands on, there is a clear navigation bar, highliging the current active page.
+    * No matter what page of the site the user lands on, there is a clear navigation bar, highlighting the current active page.
     * The logo to the top left of every page always leads back to the Home page.
     * The Home page call to action button leads the user to the Shop page in order to streamline the steps needed to make a purchase.